GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ViscoModifiedCamClay/Example.rst

 Constitutive laws
 ------------------------------

-The elasto-visco-plastic parameters are defined as
+The elasto-visco-plastic parameters are defined as:

 .. literalinclude:: ../../../../../../../inputFiles/triaxialDriver/triaxialDriver_base.xml